gauxs/cp/algorithms/graph/theory/cycle_decomposition.md

 ## Cycle Decomposition

-The process of break down the graph into cycles is called **cycle decomposition**.
+The process of breaking down the graph into cycles is called **cycle decomposition**.
+Cycle decomposition can be done by [cycle swapping](https://leetcode.com/problems/couples-holding-hands/discuss/113362/JavaC%2B%2B-O(N)-solution-using-cyclic-swapping).

 ## Practice